Hand holding shrooms, LSD, and ecstasy for jedi flipping

 Risks of Jedi Flipping

 Is Jedi flipping risky?
 The short answer: yes.
-Mixing and matching drugs is always dangerous, especially when mixing substances that are unregulated.
+Mixing and matching drugs is always dangerous, especially when mixing substances that are purchased underground or on a whim from someone you don’t know; you may have little control over what you’re purchasing.
 The more substances you mix, the greater the likelihood of a negative reaction.
 Jedi flipping is especially dangerous to those who also take prescription medications, which can also have interactions with MDMA, LSD, and psilocybin.

 🍄 👁 🌈 ✨